-While RSHE is closely aligned to the subject known as PSHE, owing to the differences in the content taught, it is defined within this policy separately to PSHE.
-Through our delivery of RSHE, we enable children to achieve our school vision, which is to 'promote joy in learning, pride in achievement and respect for others.'
+While RSE is closely aligned to the subject known as PSHE, owing to the differences in the content taught, it is defined within this policy separately to PSHE.
+Through our delivery of RSE, we enable children to achieve our school vision, which is to 'promote joy in learning, pride in achievement and respect for others.'

-RSHE forms part of the Personal, Social, Health and Education curriculum in our school.
-RSHE is not timetabled as a separate subject, and the majority of RSHE is taught throughout the year.
-However, each summer term is dedicated to solely teaching RSHE in all year groups.
-In RSHE, pupils will learn about what makes healthy relationships in a way that is age appropriate and sensitive to their faith.
+RSE forms part of the Personal, Social, Health and Education curriculum in our school.
+RSE is not timetabled as a separate subject, and the majority of RSE is taught throughout the year.
+However, each summer term is dedicated to solely teaching RSE in all year groups.
+In RSE, pupils will learn about what makes healthy relationships in a way that is age appropriate and sensitive to their faith.
 The content will include online relationships, how their bodies develop, what is acceptable and not acceptable behaviour within a relationship, and how to seek help if they feel unsafe.
 Delivery of the syllabus will respect the diversity of families in our community.
-Pupils are encouraged to engage fully in RSHE lessons and treat others with respect and sensitivity, as we expect children and adults to do at all times in school.
-There will be a letter sent home to parents before the start of the summer term outlining the content taught to their child relative to their age.
-There is an opt out option for parents if they feel they would not like their child to be taught this and they will be invited in to discuss this further with the Headteacher and PSHE Coordinator.